btclib-org/btclib/regtest-lab/windows.md

 [windows-regtest-18444-reset.bat](https://github.com/dginst/BitcoinBlockchainTechnology/blob/master/regtest-lab/windows-regtest-18444-reset.bat)
 batch files are provided to respectively launch and reset the regtest network, without tweaking with the %PATH% environment variable: just put the batch files in `c:\your\bitcoinfolder`.

-One can start multiple nodes, as separate instances of the bitcoin deamon, on the same machine: each node must use a different p2p port and data folder to avoid conflicts.
+One can start multiple nodes, as separate instances of the bitcoin GUI+deamon, on the same machine: each node must use a different p2p port and data folder to avoid conflicts.
 For convenience the
 [windows-regtest-18555-start.bat](https://github.com/dginst/BitcoinBlockchainTechnology/blob/master/regtest-lab/windows-regtest-18555-start.bat)
 and
 [windows-regtest-18555-reset.bat](https://github.com/dginst/BitcoinBlockchainTechnology/blob/master/regtest-lab/windows-regtest-18555-reset.bat)